FlameWolf/formzilla/README.md

 # Recommendations

+Despite its name, `StreamStorage` does not stream end-to-end — the full file is buffered in a `PassThrough` before the handler runs.
+Both `StreamStorage` and `BufferStorage` therefore hold the entire file in memory, making your endpoint vulnerable to memory-exhaustion (DoS) attacks from large or concurrent uploads.

-Both `StreamStorage` and `BufferStorage` will cause files to accumulate in memory and hence make your endpoint a potential target for DDoS attacks. `CallbackStorage` must cosume the stream inside the callback or it will break the application.
-It is recommended only if you are familiar with streams in NodeJS and want to manipulate the stream in some way before sending it to the response body.
-It's recommended to use `DiscStorage` to temporarily store an incoming file, upload it to a cloud server like [Cloudinary][5] from your request handler, and then delete the temporary file.
+`CallbackStorage` must consume the stream inside the callback, otherwise the request will stall.
+It is recommended only if you are comfortable with `Node.js` streams and need to transform or pipe the upload to another destination (e.g. a cloud bucket) without touching disc.

+For most use cases, prefer `DiscStorage`: write the file to a temporary location, upload it to a cloud provider like [Cloudinary][5] from your handler, then delete the temp file.

 # Caveats